xlucas/ansible-openstack-inventory/README.md

 provider "ovh" {
   options {
     meta {
-      user   = "image_original_user" // image metadata used to guess ssh user groups = "groups"              // server metadata used to define groups }
+      user            = "image_original_user" // image metadata used to guess ssh user groups          = "ansible_groups"      // server metadata used to define groups hostvars_prefix = "hostvars_"           // server metadata to be added to hostvars
+    }

     fallback_user = "debian" // ssh user to fall back to if metadata is missing